Wealthsimple vs. Justwealth in 2026

 2) The amount of money that the underlying ETFs will charge you in order to invest in them.
 This amount is almost always called a Management Expense Ratio (MER).

 Sometimes you’ll see these two layers of fees added together and called the MER.
-Other times both Justwealth and Wealthsimple will report only that top layer of fees – which isn’t really dishonest, in that they only get to keep that money.
+Other times, these fees are reported separately.
+Both Justwealth and Wealthsimple will report only that top layer of fees (the money they charge) – which isn’t really dishonest, in that they only get to keep that money.
+So, when comparing fees between robo-advisors, you want to make sure you are comparing the same categories.

-Both Wealthsimple and Justwealth have identical fee ranges of 0.40%-0.50% when it comes to that top layer of fees.
-While the value of the second layer of fees will change slightly depending on the specific portfolio you choose.
+The value of the second layer of fees will differ slightly depending on the specific portfolio you choose.

 Justwealth vs Wealthsimple: Performance